davidrankin2/SwiftLibRaw/Documentation/SwiftLibRaw.md

 ## Distribution

 The SwiftLibRaw package in source form may be distributed under the license detailed above (hereafter, the "MIT License").
+Any binary distributions of this code that do not include LibRaw compiled code may be made solely by complying with the MIT License above.

-In its current form, libSwiftLibRaw.dylib includes both code under the MIT license as above, and LibRaw code under the LGPL and CDDL licenses, as specified in the LibRaw package.
-Any distribution of the dylib file with an executable must obey the requirements of the LGPL and/or CDDL licenses as specified by the LibRaw package.
+When this module is built and binary objects created, the dynamic library libSwiftLibRaw.dylib includes both code under the MIT license as above, and LibRaw code under the LGPL and CDDL licenses, as specified in the LibRaw package.
+Any distribution of the dylib file (and any other files with content from LibRaw) with an executable must also obey the requirements of the LGPL and/or CDDL licenses as specified by the LibRaw package.

 ## History and Focus